nixworks/public/news/2011/03/4/index.md

 ##### African Union
 ### [Fifty-three African Union peacekeepers were killed in fighting in Somalia. ](/news/2011/03/4/fifty-three-african-union-peacekeepers-were-killed-in-fighting-in-somalia.md)
-_Context: Somalia, African Union_
+_Context: African Union, Somalia_

 ##### Broadway
 ### [The Broadway production "Spider-Man: Turn Off the Dark" is cited for three serious occupational safety and health violations by the US OSHA. ](/news/2011/03/4/the-broadway-production-spider-man-turn-off-the-dark-is-cited-for-three-serious-occupational-safety-and-health-violations-by-the-us-osha.md)
-_Context: OSHA, Spider-Man: Turn Off the Dark, occupational safety and health, Broadway_
+_Context: OSHA, occupational safety and health, Broadway, Spider-Man: Turn Off the Dark_

 ##### Research in Motion
 ### [The marketing chief at Research in Motion, the Canadian company best known for the BlackBerry smart phone, is leaving.
 This surprise announcement concerning Keith Pardy may have an impact on the launch of a new product, the PlayBook tablet. ](/news/2011/03/4/the-marketing-chief-at-research-in-motion-the-canadian-company-best-known-for-the-blackberry-smart-phone-is-leaving-this-surprise-announc.md)